jiayihoffman/jiayihoffman.github.io/_posts/2025-03-06-DroidVision-Teleop.md

 Docker is widely used in enterprise software's microservice architecture, where each service functions as a lightweight Docker container that can be independently deployed and upgraded.
 A Docker container is created from a Docker image, which serves as a template defining its structure and dependencies.

 The concept of using Docker for robotic applications is relatively new.
-I have a detailed article about it [RPLidar in ROS 2 Docker on Raspberry Pi].
+I have a detailed article about it, which is [RPLidar in ROS 2 Docker on Raspberry Pi].

 The Dockerfile and its dependent script that I prepared for my robot can be downloaded from here: [Dockerfile](/code/Dockerfile) and [start_robot.sh](/code/start_robot.sh).
 We can build and start the Docker container using the following commands: